cgx-avenue/notes/80_Development/低碳和能源相关/Catena-X/Eclipse-EDC_notes_JSON-LD_dcat_ordl.md

 The Open Digital Rights Language (ODRL) is a policy expression language that provides a flexible and interoperable information model, vocabulary, and encoding mechanisms for representing statements about the usage of content and services.
 # dcat
 https://www.w3.org/TR/vocab-dcat-2/
+DCAT is an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web.